JayPanoz/audiopkger/README.md

 cd path/to/your/audiobook-directory
 ```

-Indeed, the utility will look at the files and subfolders within this directory to create the `readingOrder`, list of `resources`, and table of contents.
+Indeed, the utility will look for the files and subfolders within this directory to create the `readingOrder`, list of `resources`, and table of contents.

 ### Generate a Manifest and a Table of Contents